V-Rajasekar/cloud/Bhagavad Gita/Chapter-2/Introduction.md

 That person is irritating me.
 That person is behaving like that.
 I'm reacting.

-**Sadhana:**  "When ever your effected by anything immedetiatley split the experience in to two.
+**Sadhana:**  "When ever your affected by anything immedetiatley split the experience in to two.
 One is the triggering factor outside, and other is the reaction with in you. "

 The whole idea is to increase the awareness.